Cushman Hydroelectric Project Historic District

 Over the years, Mason County has experienced various ups and downs, including economic fluctuations and natural disasters.
 However, the county has remained resilient and continues to thrive today.
 It has diversified its economy beyond timber into areas such as tourism, agriculture, and manufacturing.
 The county is known for its stunning natural beauty, with attractions like Olympic National Park, Hood Canal, and numerous outdoor recreational opportunities, drawing visitors from near and far.

-This timeline provides a concise overview of the key events in the history of Mason County, Washington.
+This timeline provides a condensed summary of the historical journey of Mason County, Washington.